 You’ve got your job interview scheduled — congratulations!
 Now it’s time to prepare, and I’ve got some tips for you.
 Below, I provide an overview of how to succeed in an interview along with a brief discussion surrounding each point.

-- Do your research before you fill out an application: Many companies will conduct telephone screening calls on applicants, this is your chance to really stand out from the crowd.
+- Do your research before you fill out an application: Many companies will conduct telephone screening calls on applicants, this is your chance to stand out from the crowd.

-- First impressions really do count: Make sure that your appearance is appropriate and you are dressed for the role you aspire to be in.
+- First impressions do count: Make sure that your appearance is appropriate and you are dressed for the role you aspire to be in.

-- Take notes: Candidates who clearly listen and take notes demonstrate skills highly valued in the workplace and are better prepared for follow-up interviews.
+- Take notes: Candidates who listen and take notes demonstrate skills highly valued in the workplace and are better prepared for follow-up interviews.

 - Smile: The smile on your face can win a million hearts.